ThiDiemHuongLe/Data-Science-Salary-Analysis/README.md

 I started it to find out salary details as a new graduate seeking for first job in this field.
-Besides, it is to fulfill my curiosity as a former payroll specialist who prefer to comprehend compesation package of different levels.
+Besides, it is to fulfill my curiosity as a former payroll specialist who prefer to comprehend compensation package of different levels.

 Hopes that the information can: